 18 months ago!

-The GDPR became law 18 months ago.
-It becomes ‘active’ on 25th May 2018.
+The GDPR became law over 2 years ago.
+It became active on 25th May 2018.
 It was designed like this, as it represents such a fundamental change to how businesses manage citizen data that the European Commission (EC) gave businesses 2 years to become compliant.
 If you have not started your preparations you should start now, without any further delay.
 Accept that you will not be compliant by 25th May 2018 and aim to show significant progress towards compliance.
 Focus on understanding the processing you undertake, how you gain consent and how you can enable the data subjects’ rights of disclosure, access, rectification, blocking, and deletion.
 SAP Information Steward will enable you to understand your processing and SAP Information Lifecycle Manager will allow you to enact archive access, retention, rectification, blocking and deletion.

 Q2.
 Our data is in the cloud, Is that an issue?